AS SEEN ON CHANNEL 5's 'FILTHY BRITAIN S.O.S'

 Every day they are in situ there is more and more honey comb that will need removing….as well as the bees themselves.

-As long as accessing the colony and the comb is a simple process, like in the video below (not if the bees are inside a chimney or cavity wall, where a building needs to be dismantled to get to them) it is usually fairly straightforward although a time consuming job, therefore we charge 2 visits for this service.
+As long as accessing the colony and the comb is a simple process, like in the video below (not if the bees are inside a chimney or cavity wall, where a building needs to be dismantled to get to them) it is usually fairly straightforward although a time consuming job.
+We charge for this service, call for a quote.

 This colony had only been inside this compost bin for 7 days!
 Like we said earlier, they build at a startling rate!!!